Overview

 What Construction Management Includes

-- Schedule control that keeps site, structure, and interior releases connected
+- Schedule control that keeps site, structure, and interior releases connected and identifies schedule risk before it becomes a missed milestone

-- Owner reporting centered on risk, next decisions, and field readiness
+- Owner reporting centered on risk, next decisions, and field readiness — not just a summary of completed activities

-- Closeout planning that supports occupancy, startup, or phased tenant turnover
+- Closeout planning that supports occupancy, startup, or phased tenant turnover without a last-minute recovery effort

 Our Construction Management Process